 Children: Adopted with Jane Roberts: John and Josephine

 Education: Harvard University, A.B., 1976; Harvard Law School, J.D., 1979

 He grew up in Long Beach, Indiana.

-He is a visiting law professor at Georgetown, a member of the American Law Institute, and a member of the American Academy of Appellate Lawyers and chancellor of the Smithsonian Institution.
+He is a member of the American Law Institute, and a member of the American Academy of Appellate Lawyers and chancellor of the Smithsonian Institution.

 Roberts is the youngest chief justice since John Marshall in 1801.

 1979-1980 - Clerk for Judge Henry J. Friendly, US Court of Appeals, Second Circuit.

 1980-1981 - Clerk for Associate Supreme Court Justice William Rehnquist.

 1981-1982 - Special assistant to US Attorney General William French Smith.